vincenzooo/EA/README.md

 	..

 layers are listed from substrate (thickness 0) to top layer.
-Material is a string indicating a file with optical constants, corresponding DABAX format (text file with extension .nk) in a folder internal_data\nk.dir
+Material is a string indicating a file with optical constants, corresponding IMD format (text file with extension .nk) in a folder internal_data\nk.dir optical constants from IMD optical-constants database [Windt 1998] can be downloaded at http://www.rxollc.com/idl/

     Limitation: in this version accept at most 2 materials (+substrate) and always require an even number of layers (for a simgle layer use two layers of half thickness).